Graph States for Quantum Secret Sharing: Conclusions

 We hope that this work will enable the integration of different quantum information protocols, for example secret computing. perhaps the most interesting property of these schemes is their integratability.
 As quantum technologies become more accessible in the real world, it is likely that in a real network setting we would like to do combinations of tasks, without having to change and swap hardware.
 The embedded protocols here are a first step towards this goal, and we hope these ideas can pave the way for more integrated schemes.

 \acknowledgments DM acknowledges financial support from QICS, and BCS acknowledges financial support from CIFAR, MITACS, iCORE, and NSERC.
 BCS appreciates valuable, seminal discussions with Anirban Roy and Somshubhro Bandyopadhyay in the early stages of this work and recent discussions with Vlad Gheorghiu and Robert B. Griffiths, who are engaged in related research.
 DM acknowledges enlightening discussions with Francesco Buscemi, Peter van Loock, Mehdi Mhalla, and Elham Kashefi.
+We are very grateful to S.\ Perdrix, B.\ Fortescue and G.\ Gour for discovering our error in previous versions and pointing it out to us and to S.\ Perdrix for pointing out reference~\cite{BCT09}; the erratum for our original work has appeared~\cite{MS11}.